phpzio/translatepress/readme.txt

 * Editorial control allowing you to publish your language only when all your translations are done
 * Conditional display content shortcode based on language [trp_language language="en_US"] English content only [/trp_language]
 * Possibility to edit gettext strings from themes and plugins from english to english, without adding another language.
 Basically a string-replace functionality.
+* Translation Block feature in which you can translate multiple html elements together

 Note: this plugin uses the Google Translation API to translate the strings on your site.
 This feature can be enabled or disabled according to your preferences.